-‘Pretty Little Liars’ At Paleyfest Dishes On The Final Mysteries And The End
+‘Pretty Little Liars’ At Paleyfest Dishes On The Final Mysteries, And The End

 The Pretty Little Liars Paleyfest Panel Teases A Major Twist At The End Of Every Episode

-Refinery 29 reports that Janel Parrish, who, of course, plays the dubious Mona Vanderwaal, promised that PLL fans would get a big reveal at the end of each episode and with so many questions yet to be answered, there’s certainly plenty for Pretty Little Liars to dish out, before the end of the series.
+Refinery 29 reports that Janel Parrish, who plays the dubious Mona Vanderwaal, promised that PLL fans would get a big reveal at the end of each episode and with so many questions yet to be answered, there’s certainly plenty for Pretty Little Liars to dish out, before the end of the series.

 “You’re going to find out who killed Jessica DiLaurentis, who A.D. is — all of the answers,” promised Parrish.

-Speaking of that impending end, the PLL cast revealed that they didn’t know how the finale two-hour episode would play out, until they showed up for the table read.
+Speaking of that impending end, the PLL cast revealed that they didn’t know how the final two-hour episode would play out, until they showed up for the table read.
 The cast admitted that everyone was in tears during that read, while Tyler Blackburn says he was “stoked” and Shay Mitchell was “blown away” by the events in the final episode.

 Ian Harding, who plays Ezra Fitz on Pretty Little Liars, admits he was left feeling skeptical by the end of that first table read, though he says he later came to terms with it and was shocked by the suddenness of it.